 If our FFT size is 1024, our FFT will give us 1024 frequency bins (these would be called bands in filter terminology) from DC (0Hz) to the sampling frequency.
 Because the data above the Nyquist Frequency (half the sampling rate) is a mirrored copy of the data below the Nyquist Frequency, the pfft~ object by default eliminates this redundant data for efficiency's sake, and reconstructs it for us before performing the inverse FFT.
 (In our phase vocoder patch we will need to tell the pfft~ object to override this elimination of data for reasons that will become clear later in this article).

 For each bin, the FFT provides us with coordinates which can be converted to amplitude and phase values.
-(This is covered in MSP’s FFT tutorials.)
+(This is covered in MSP Tutorials 25 and 26).
 The difference between the phase values of successive FFT frames for a given bin determines the exact frequency of the energy centered in that bin.
-This is often known as the phase difference (and sometimes also referred to as phase derivative or instantaneous frequency if it’s been subjected to a few additional calculations).
+This is often known as the phase difference (and sometimes also referred to as phase derivative or instantaneous frequency if it's been subjected to a few additional calculations).

 If we record a succession of FFT frames, then play them out of order, the differences between the phase values in the bins will no longer produce the correct frequency content for each bin.
 Therefore, in order to "reconstruct" a plausible playback of re-ordered FFT frames, we need to calculate the phase difference between successive frames and use it to construct a "running phase" (by simply summing the successive differences) for the output FFT frames.